 - Online Campaign – 4-6 weeks before placements will start to happen

 - Premiere – These can take time!
 Please read our The Musician’s Guide to Premieres to understand this.

 - (Placement = blog post, feature article, review, calendar listing, podcast/ online radio interview, etc.)

-In today’s digital world, a thorough one page press kit consists of four parts: the bio; the photo(s); the articles, quotes & music reviews; the music.
+In today’s digital world, a thorough press kit consists of four parts: the bio; the photo(s); the articles, quotes & music reviews; the music.

 The Bio – Create a one-page bio that is succinct and intriguing.
 You have an original story; tell it!
 I strongly advise hiring a bio writer.
 If you are not ready to pony up the cash, consider enlisting an outside source to help you.
 I find that people who are great storytellers make great bio writers.

 The Photo – Arrange a photo shoot; if you take this seriously, you will benefit tremendously.
 Create a photo that is clear, well-shot, and attention-grabbing.
 Showing movement is a plus (sitting on a couch or up against a brick wall has been done too many times before).
 If you have a friend who knows how to use PhotoShop, enlist him or her to help you do some creative and fun editing.
 Always utilize your resources!